jallen89/theia-cdm-samples/readme.md

 privilegeLevel | X
 importedLibs   | X
 exportedLibs   | X
-properties     | path - The full path to the file being executed.
+properties     | path, uid, euid, suid, fsuid, gid, egid, sgid, fsgid

 * Note that Linux kernel does not clearly distinguish threads from processes.
 * THEIA reports the *pid* of a *task_struct* as cid, not tgid.